FAQs

 5

 The NASA TechLeap Prize challenges are open competitions designed to discover promising technologies for space exploration, discovery, and the expansion of space commerce.
-The NASA TechLeap Prize is committed to fostering an inclusive and accessible environment for all participants.
-NASA encourages participation from individuals, teams, and organizations who may not have previously engaged in other NASA funding opportunities as well as from those who demonstrate commitment to the values of diversity, equity, and inclusion.
+NASA encourages participation from individuals, teams, and organizations who may not have previously engaged in other NASA funding opportunities.

 NASA welcomes applications from individuals, teams, and organizations or entities that have a recognized legal existence and structure under applicable law (state, federal, or country) and that are in good standing in the jurisdiction under which they are organized with the following restrictions: